There are 3 ways of travelling to Santorini from Crete (by sea):

 See our selected hotels in Santorini, on the caldera, with dreamy views - and our Santorini guide.

-Book your ferry easily and fast via our website or our partner's website.
+Book your ferry easily and fast via our partner website or our other partner website.